 The Lulu Chow Wang Campus Center includes facilities such as a convenience store (The Emporium), a bookstore, and an ATM, all open throughout the summer.

-Students will also have access to the campus fitness center, the Keohane Sports Center, which offers gym facilities, dance studios, multipurpose gymnasiums, as well as sporting equipment for check-out.
+Students will also have access to the Keohane Sports Center (closed 8/3-8/11), which offers gym facilities, dance studios, multipurpose gymnasiums, as well as sporting equipment for check-out.

 Services at the Wellesley Health Services, Stone Counselling Center, and Office of Religious and Spiritual Life will be easily accessible to students to support their physical and emotional well being.